 It is normal for your portion sizes will be very small to begin with following your surgery.
 Always stop eating when you feel full, you do not have to finish a full portion.

 Foods should be blended until completely smooth; you may need to add extra milk to ensure that the mixture is thin enough.
 Aim to eat 3 meals per day.

 Choose one of the following foods to have at each meal:

 - Sugar free custard

 - Sugar free ground rice / milk pudding or semolina

 Do not add any sugar to your meals or drinks.
 If you plan to purchase pre-made foods, make sure each meal contains no more than 5g of sugar

 You should aim for 2-3 litres (4-5 pints) of still, sugar free fluid every day.
 Suitable fluids include water, sugar free flavoured water, diluted no added sugar squash and skimmed or semi skimmed milk.
 Avoid all fizzy drinks.
 Drinking enough fluid will help you avoid constipation and dehydration.

 It is important to remember not to drink around meal times.
 Stop drinking 30 minutes before a meal and start drinking again one hour after a meal.
-Your fluid intake should include 200ml of fortified milk 3 times a day, in-between meals.
+Your fluid intake should include 200ml of fortified milk, protein water or protein shake 3 times a day, in-between meals.

 This information does not replace the advice and diet sheets previously given to you.